kwondaekyoung/toy-shell/README.md

 cat          ->show all of code (c. py cpp)
 ```
 + [info]
-	+first with student_ID.c
+	+ first with student_ID.c
-	+you have to compile student_ID.c with command
+	+ you have to compile student_ID.c with command
-	+and you can see student_ID with command 'info'
+	+ and you can see student_ID with command 'info'
-	+these method is same with using  make file...
+	+ these method is same with using  make file...
 ```
 gcc -0 info student_ID.c
 gcc shell.c